 Fat and cholesterol are good for you?
 How could that be?

-Medical researcher Uffe Ravnskov, MD, read all the original scientific papers that are cited to claim that cholesterol and is bad and that fat kills.
+Medical researcher Uffe Ravnskov, MD, read all the original scientific papers that are cited to claim that cholesterol is bad and that fat kills.
 Only to find that those papers either say something different or lack data!

 Then he describes the studies that the show the opposite--that cholesterol and fat really are good.
 I even stopped worrying about familial hypercholesterolemia when I found out the whole story on that.